B05901022/CV2022Final_Face_Landmark_Detection/README.md

 - In **test.sh**
     - Ensure that backone is the same as training
-    - Select the ckpt you want to test <br>
+    - Select the checkpoint you want to test <br>
     ![image alt](./pic/2.png)
     - There are some flag you can use for testing
         - `--cood_en`
-            - Coordconv (Only for Coordconv)
+            - Need to be enabled if `--cood_en` flag is enabled in training
         - `--use_shift`
             - Shift the image along x-axis, y-axis and average the all detections